AI for the Enterprise in 2017: Start Small, Scale Decisively

 - Apply your data for progressive performance analysis, and start thinking about IP strategy

-This approach allows for effective innovation: Transforming AI into products and services relevant to the business.
-Many of these initiatives appear rather spontaneously, and when the results are shared, the power of the AI approach spreads more and more quickly.
+This approach allows for effective innovation: Transforming AI ideas into products and services relevant to the business with relatively low people and infrastructure cost.
+Many of these initiatives often appear spontaneously, but only when the results are shared, the power of using AI as a fundamental approach spreads like a wildfire.

 Multiply and Thrive